Kaushiki Chakraborty: Performances

 Chakraborty's discography includes "Footsteps," a solo debut in 1998, and "A Journey Begins" (2002).
 Her album "Pure" in 2004 was a record of her performance in London on 30 August 2003.
-She has also sung a kirtan at MTV Coke Studio – Season 2 – song name – Lagi Lagi with Shantanu Moitra & Swanand Kirkire.
+She has also sung a kirtan at MTV Coke Studio – Season 2 – song name – Lagi Lagi with Shantanu Moitra and Swanand Kirkire.
 Her other popular song recordings are for movies Water, Thirumanam Enum Nikkah (2014) and Kutti Puli (2013).
 Rituparno Ghosh had asked her father to permit Chakraborty to act in his films but he refused saying that it would interfere with her musical career.

 However, she appeared in only one song sequence in the film Chitrangada which she sang herself.
 She has sung songs for movies, such as her first song for the film Chaplin, Teen Kanya, a Hindi song Rahoon tere peechhey for Paanch Adhyay, Gulaab Gang.
-About her performances she says: "But I never try to act like a 60-year-old because I’m not that.
+About her performances she says: "But I never try to act like a 60-year-old because I'm not that.
 Superimposed seriousness would just be a thing of pretense, not me.
 I like to sit on stage and chat with my audience, not close my eyes and alienate myself."